Menu

 • prevent or restrict owners from selling or mortgaging their place

-• say no children or families
+• prevent children or families from living there

 • place age restrictions on who can buy or rent a condo

-• restrict owners’ right to vote at condo corporation meetings (unless they are not up-to-date with their condo fees)
+• restrict owners’ right to vote at condo corporation meetings unless they are not up to date with their condo fees

-• set the fee for an Estoppel Certificate at more than $200
+• set the fee for an estoppel certificate at more than $200

 The Board